Devansh7860/CatType/README.md

-# CatType 🐱 - Purrfect Typing Practice
+# TypePurr 🐱 - Purrfect Typing Practice

 A fun, cat-themed typing test application built with React and Tailwind CSS.
 Inspired by MonkeyType but with a delightful feline twist!